BibliothecaDAO/adventurers/README.md

 > WIP: This is heavy work in progress

-Milestone: Deploy into Realms Testnet.
+Milestone: Deploy into Realms Testnet by end of 2024

+todo:

+- [ ] Agree on Base models
+- [ ] Define inital systems
+- [ ] Build tests
+- [ ] Deploy into Eternum
+- [ ] Drink beer

 ## Table of Contents